 Aurora was born and raised in the San Francisco Bay Area by Mexican immigrant parents.
 Early in her career she co-founded Womyn Image Makers (WIM), a queer Xicana-identified film collective based out of Los Angeles.
 While with WIM, she directed short films including Pura Lengua and Viernes Girl.
 Her work earned her a slot on Filmmaker Magazine‘s “25 Faces to Watch.”

 Guerrero wrote and directed Mosquita y Mari, her debut narrative feature film, which premiered at the 2012 Sundance Film Festival.
-Mosquita y Mari traveled to top-tier film festivals including San Francisco, Melbourne, Goteburg and Guadalajara, while garnering multiple awards including Best First Narrative Feature at Outfest.
-Mosquita y Mari was nominated for the Cassavetes Spirit Award and a GLAAD Media Award.
+Mosquita y Mari traveled to top-tier film festivals including San Francisco, Melbourne, Goteburg and Guadalajara, while garnering multiple awards, including Best First Narrative Feature at Outfest.
+Mosquita y Mari was nominated for the John Cassavetes Award at the 2013 Spirit Awards, and a GLAAD Media Award.
 In 2017, Guerrero directed her first episode of television on Ava Duvernay’s critically acclaimed drama Queen Sugar.
-Since then, she has directed on Greenleaf, The Red Line, Gentefied, Little America, 13 Reasons Why and Duvernay’s latest, Cherish The Day.
+Since then, she has directed on Greenleaf, The Red Line, Gentefied, Little America, 13 Reasons Why and Cherish The Day.